pavkids84-dev/cloud-infrastructure-labs/README.md

 Observed State
 ```

-A manifest defines what should exist.
+A manifest describes intent.

-The cluster API and runtime evidence reveal what actually exists.
+The Kubernetes API and runtime evidence show what actually exists.

+Controllers reconcile the difference.

 ---